nationalarchives/front-end-development-guide/development-guide.md

 As part of our efforts to ensure clean, readable and consistent code across projects and developers we follow the [WordPress PHP Coding Standards](https://make.wordpress.org/core/handbook/best-practices/coding-standards/php/)

-### Testing
+### JavaScript Testing

-* PHP code is tested using PHPUnit.
-There is a wealth of documentation and guidance on the [PHPUnit website](https://phpunit.de/) including: a [getting started guide](https://phpunit.de/), extensive [library documentation](https://phpunit.de/manual/current/en/index.html) and [presentations and videos](https://phpunit.de/presentations.html)
-* JavaScript and jQuery code is tested using QUnit.
+JavaScript and jQuery code is tested using QUnit.
 There is good documentation available on the [QUnit website] including [an introduction to unit testing](http://qunitjs.com/intro/), a [cookbook](http://qunitjs.com/cookbook/) and good [documentation](http://api.qunitjs.com/) of the API.
-* Travis CI has been integrated into the repository to run PHPUnit and QUnit tests automatically when a branch is pushed to GitHub.
-This is very simple to achieve via a `.travis.yml` file in the project root.
-Travis also has good [documentation](https://docs.travis-ci.com).

 ## Checkpoint 2: We meet needs using HTML